The Top 5 Most Common Travel Scams

 How to avoid this: In this type of situation, don’t hand anyone your card, EVER!
 And if someone is approaching you when you’re at an ATM, just walk away.
 If someone did that back at home in your local town, you’d think they were rude and nosey- so what’s the difference when you’re abroad?

-At the end of the day, when you’re away ask yourself this.
-Would you do this if you were at home?
+At the end of the day, when you’re away ask yourself this: Would I do this if you were at home?
 If the answer’s no, then AVOID the situation.
 Safe travels!